2/22/2024

 John Dunn

 What we're seeing is that we're really making sure our plants are agile so they can run different products and we better leverage that footprint.
 In the past, we were very singularly focused, so one brand would be built in one facility.
-And as we see the market kind of fluctuate, there's an opportunity to flex products into other facilities and really fully utilize our installed capacity.
+And as we see the market kind of fluctuate, there's an opportunity to flex products into other facilities and really fully utilize our our installed capacity.
 We continue to monitor the demand and we'll make those adjustments as needed.
 But a great example was in Bristol, which is our traditional walk-in van plant.
-As we saw walk-in van demand go down, we flex truck body production into that plant and have ramped that up successfully.
-We're looking to do more of that sharing of the footprint going forward.
+As we saw walk-in van demand go down, we flexed truck body production into that plant and have ramped that up successfully.
+And we're looking to do more of that sharing of the footprint going forward.

 speaker

-Mike Sussky
+Mike Schleske

 speaker